kooba/swig-tiny-cms/examples/express/content/first.md

 Support for Markdown or HTML content sections with Mongodb or file-based persistance.

-Minimum configuration required:

-- Type some Markdown text in the left window
-- See the HTML in the right
-- fdsfsdfs fdsf dsfdsfsf s
-- Another bullet point
-- typical

 Some black quotes:

 > This is a very famous man's quote.